OUR SHAREHOLDER PROPOSAL Our PRESENTATION 2021 SHAREHOLDER PROPOSAL

-Dear Fellow shareholders, investors and other market participants,
+Dear fellow shareholders, investors and other market participants,

-Asset Value Investors (“AVI”) announced today that it has submitted shareholder proposals to SK Kaken Co., Ltd. (TYO 4628) to address, at no cost to the Company, some of the factors contributing to the company’s poor share price performance, low valuation and potential delisting from the Tokyo Stock Exchange (“TSE”).
+Asset Value Investors (“AVI”) has submitted shareholder proposals to SK Kaken Co., Ltd. (TYO 4628) (“SK Kaken” or the “Company”) addressing issues contributing to the Company’s poor share price performance, low valuation and potential delisting from the Tokyo Stock Exchange (“TSE”).

-20th May 2021
+19th May 2021

 Also available in: 日本語 (Japanese)

-* As at 28 January 2022
+* As at 31 January 2023

-** Source: Morningstar, performance period 23 October 2018 to 28 January 2022, TR net of fees, GBP
+** Source: Morningstar, performance period 23 October 2018 to 31 January 2023, NAV TR net of fees, GBP

 *** As at 30 September 2020, includes: management fee 1.0%, marketing and administration costs.